TalaoDAO/Web3IDPay/stablecoin_oidc4vp.md

 **Potential Issues:**

 - Invalid or expired `authorization_request` (e.g., expired `iat`/`exp` claims).
-- Failed merchant verification (e.g., merchant not found in trusted list or invalid x509 certificate).
+- Failed verifier verification (e.g., verifier not found in trusted list or invalid x509 certificate).
 - Network errors when fetching the request object.

 **Mitigation & Recovery:**

-- **Fail fast:** The wallet must abort the process if the merchant identity or signature cannot be verified.
+- **Fail fast:** The wallet must abort the process if the verifier identity or signature cannot be verified.
 - **User notification:** Show a clear error message (e.g., *“The payment request cannot be verified.
-Please try again or contact the merchant.”*).
+Please try again or contact the verifier.”*).
 - **Retry logic:** For transient network errors, retry fetching the `request_uri` up to 3 times with exponential backoff.

 ### 2. User Consent Interruptions